-After the staff is substantially satisfied with the report, a final draft is sent to the members of the TCRP Project Panel J-7 for their approval.
+After the staff is substantially satisfied with the report, a final draft is sent to the members of the TCRP Oversight Panel J-7 for their approval.
 At the same time, members from the topic panel have their last chance to review the report.
 Comments from these reviews are incorporated into the final report, which is usually published as a TCRP Synthesis of Transit Practice.

-Studies in Progress as of January 2012
+Studies in Progress as of January 2013

 Work is currently under way on the topics listed in Table 2.
-Questions on these topics should be addressed to the Project Study Manager, Donna L. Vlasak (e-mail: dvlasak@nas.edu and 202/334-2974) or the Synthesis Studies Manager, Jon Williams (e-mail: jwilliams@nas.edu and 202/334-3245).
+Questions on these topics should be addressed to the Project Study Manager, Donna

+L. Vlasak (e-mail: dvlasak@nas.edu and 202/334-2974) or the Synthesis Studies Manager, Jon M. Williams (e-mail: jwilliams@nas.edu and 202/334-3245).

-Table 2 Synthesis Studies-In Progress as of January 2012
+Table 2 Synthesis Studies-In Progress as of January 2013

-No. Title SA-26 Implementation and Outcomes of Fare-Free Transit Systems SA-27 Off-Board Transit Fare Payment Using Proof-of-Purchase Verification SA-28 Use of Electronic On-Street Signage in Transit SA-29 Energy Savings Strategies for Transit Agencies SB-19 Ridesharing as a Complement to Transit SB-20 Proactive Use of Social Media in Public Transportation SB-21 Transit Station and Stop Adoption Programs SB-22 Use of Market Research Panels in Transit SB-23 Integrating Passenger Ferry Service with Mass Transit SD-04 Rail Transit Track Inspection Practices SE-06 Elevator and Escalator Maintenance and Safety Practices SF-15 Practices for Wayside Rail Transit Worker Protection SF-16 Improving Transit Safety Through Rewards and Discipline SF-17 Transit Operator Distraction Policies http://www.trb.org/bookstore.
-Please send check orders to: TRB, Dept. 289, Washington, D.C., 20055 or fax to: 202/334-2519.
+No. Title SA-28 Use of Electronic On-Street Signage in Transit SA-29 Energy Savings Strategies for Transit Agencies SA-30 Maintaining Transit Effectiveness under Major Financial Constraints SA-31 Common Sense Approaches for Improving Transit Bus Speeds SA-32 System-Specific Spare Bus Ratios Update SB-21 Transit Station and Stop Adoption Programs SB-22 Use of Customer Research Market Panels in Transit SB-23 Integrating Passenger Ferry Service with Mass Transit SB-24 Advanced Methods for Title VI Fare and Service Equity Analysis SD-04 Rail Transit Track Inspection Practices SF-17 Transit Operator Distraction Policies SG-12 Optimizing Bus Warranty SH-14 Sub-Allocating FTA Section 5307 Funding Among Multiple Recipients in Metropolitan Areas http://books.trbbookstore.org.
+Please send check orders to: TRB, PO Box 741494, Atlanta, GA 30374-1494, or fax to: 202/334-2519.